heyinterspace/samir.xyz/README.md

   - Ensures application binds to correct port (8080)
   - Uses appropriate startup flags for Replit environment

-### Best Practices for Scripts

-1. **Script Organization**: Organize scripts by purpose in appropriate directories
-2. **Database First**: Handle database seeding and updates through dedicated scripts
-3. **Asset Management**: Use scripts to ensure consistent asset handling
-4. **Environment Adaptation**: Configure scripts to work in both development and production
-5. **Error Handling**: Include proper error messages and exit codes

-## Development Guidelines

-### Component Structure

-- Keep components simple and focused on a single responsibility
-- Use the ClientWrapper for client-side only components
-- Prefer server components when possible
-- Follow established component patterns for consistency

-### Styling Approach

-- Use Tailwind CSS utilities for styling components
-- Avoid inline styles or custom CSS when possible
-- Follow the project's design system for consistency
-- Maintain responsive design throughout the application

-### Performance Optimization

-- Utilize Next.js image optimization
-- Implement proper code splitting
-- Minimize client-side JavaScript
-- Follow asset optimization best practices

-### Error Handling

-- Use proper error boundaries to catch and display errors
-- Implement informative error messages for better debugging
-- Avoid error suppression in favor of proper error handling
-- Log errors appropriately for debugging

-### Code Quality Best Practices

-- **No shortcuts that compromise quality** - Never use bad coding practices to solve problems quickly.
-Quality must never be sacrificed for speed.

-- **No `!important` flags in CSS** - CSS should be structured with proper specificity hierarchies, not forced with `!important` flags which create maintenance problems.

-- **No inline styles** - All styling should be managed through Tailwind utility classes or component-specific stylesheets, never with inline style attributes.

-- **Consistent component architecture** - All components should follow the same patterns and architecture for maintainability.

-- **Proper separation of concerns** - Keep component logic, styling, and markup appropriately separated following industry best practices.

-- **10x engineer mindset** - Write clean, optimized, maintainable code that follows all industry best practices, enabling future developers to easily understand and extend the codebase.

-- **Global vs. component-specific styles** - Keep global styles (in globals.css) truly global, with component-specific styles contained within their respective component files.

-- **Accessibility standards** - Maintain proper accessibility practices throughout the codebase including proper semantic HTML, ARIA attributes, and keyboard navigation support.

 ## Artificial Intelligence Model Instructions